Troubleshoot Adobe Experience Manager desktop app

 - Right click on the application interface and click Refresh .

-- Exit the application and restart it.
+- Exit the application and open it again.

 In both methods, the app starts at the root DAM folder.